maverick7170/led-cube/README.md

 ## Quick start guide
 If you are an instructor/educator, check out the Wiki for getting started using the cube and/or simulator.

-## Building from source
-Follow the instructions located on the Wiki page for your specific platform (Windows, Linux, OS X).

 ## Contribute
 This is an open-source project, and it needs your help to go on growing and improving.
 If you want to get involved and suggest some additional features, file a bug report or submit a patch, please contact me!